Got questions? You’re in the right place. Here’s everything you might want to know about Rising Yogis.

 -

 Pricing varies depending on session type and structure.
-A detailed School Price Plan is available on request.
+A detailed Rising Yogis Price Plan is available on request.

-Rising Yogis aims to make yoga and mindfulness accessible for schools while valuing the planning, care, and experience that go into each session.
+Rising Yogis aims to make yoga and mindfulness accessible and inclusive while valuing the planning, care, and experience that go into each session.
 Please get in touch to discuss what might suit your timetable and budget.

 -